 Chi square test for frequency distributions

-The chi-square test for frequency distributions is a statistical test to test if an observed frequency distribution equals an expected frequency distribution.
+The chi-square test for frequency distributions is used to test wether an observed frequency distribution equals an expected frequency distribution.

 An example of a test about frequency distribution